npm/rfcs/README.md

 Typically, RFCs are discussed and ratified prior to implementation.
 However, this is not always the case!
-Occasionally, we will develop a feature then write an RFC after the fact to describe and discuss it prior to merging into the latest npm release.
+Occasionally, we will develop a feature then write an RFC after the fact to describe and discuss it prior to merging into the npm release on `main`.

 Very often, an RFC will be difficult to examine without running code.
 In those cases, we may opt to develop a proof of concept (or even fully